e-c-k-e-r/vall-e/docs/models_v2.md

 	* each codebook's importance is effectively dependent on the speaker itself, so even having priority be a "learned" parameter is tough
 	* RVQ codec don't have this problem as each level will always have the same type of importance (so much so that `AudioEncoder.level_weights` can be ignored for RVQ-codec-based models)
 * this architecture does not remove the inherent problem DAC-based models have, where the higher codebooks contribute too much noise
+* despite most of the dataset being resampled to 44KHz before encoding, the output audio has some inherent quality benefits (over the prior implementation's EnCodec based model) when it doesn't exhibit the below problem
 * both the small and the large model seemed to have hit a "capacity" limit
 	* the "confidence" problem of the prior implementation seems to have emerged even for typical speakers
 * some other quirks and emergent behaviors inherent to the model I'm not aware of / can't recall
+	* such as the demasking sampler loop being quite particular